bissolli/nova-phone-field/README.md

 ## Installation

-You can install this package in to a Laravel app that uses [Nova](https://nova.laravel.com) via composer:
+You can install this package into a Laravel app that uses [Nova](https://nova.laravel.com) via composer:

 ```bash
 composer require bissolli/nova-phone-field